Behavioral Health - People Development Magazine

 De-escalation Training and Techniques

-Recognizing these signs early allows staff to intervene before a situation escalates.
+Recognising these signs early allows staff to intervene before a situation escalates.
 Body language can reveal a lot about a patient’s emotional state.
 Signs like pacing, clenching fists, rapid breathing, or avoiding eye contact may indicate rising anxiety or anger.

 Any form of verbal threat, whether explicit or implied, requires immediate attention.
 Threatening statements, aggressive tone, or shouting are clear indicators that intervention is needed.
-Recognizing these early signs helps staff to use appropriate de-escalation techniques before a situation worsens.
+Recognising these early signs helps staff to use appropriate de-escalation techniques before a situation worsens.

 Environmental Design and Safety Features